 The National Center on Sexual Exploitation rarely advocates for boycotts.
 Instead, we work to raise awareness and to change corporate policies.

-You can help raise awareness about the need for Twitter to improve its policies by posting the graphics found in the Tools section with the hashtag #CleanUpTwitter across all social media platforms.
+You can help raise awareness about the need for Twitter to improve its policies by posting these graphics with the hashtag #CleanUpTwitter across all social media platforms.

 For too long Twitter has refused to proactively monitor its website to remove pornographic content, or prostitution accounts.
 But now there is something you can do about it!
 Share the below graphics with the hashtag #CleanUpTwitter across all social media platforms in order to send the message that consumers want a safe, non-exploitive, online environment. […]